SupaxInc/data-structure-and-algorithms/README.md

         - Allows us to heap pop the nodes rather than a for loop that just iterates through the list in order
     - Backtracks by exploring as deep possible first then when we explore it, we add it to the queue result that adds it in reverse order
         - Uses post order traversal
+    - Similar to topographical sort traversal

 ## 778 - Swim in Rising Water (Advanced)

 **Intuition:** Find the minimum time to reach the bottom-right corner from the top-left corner of a grid.
 Time is measured by water elevation rising because it is raining.
-Let’s say adjacent cells are 2 and 3, we have to wait till water rise to that level so if we go to 2, we waited time of 2, if we go to 3, we waiting time of 3.
+Let’s say adjacent cells are 2 and 3, we have to wait till water rise to that level.

+If we go to 2, we need to wait a time of 2, if we go to 3, we wait a time of 3.
 The time is determined by the highest water level you encounter on your path.
 So if the next cells after the 3 is 1, then time is still 3 because we don’t have to wait for the water to rise to get to cell 1.

 - Solutions